lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 And there's an online colab here: https://colab.research.google.com/drive/18UwXMKqD-DLBs29RZYHa9RqrVdYa8rvK#scrollTo=_1r1SEvqCfdC

-#### Once this is done, then any number of these checked and clean files should be able to be automatically loaded into AWS.
+#### Once this is done, then any number of these checked and clean files should be able to be automatically processed to have the data loaded into database tables in AWS.

 # Deploying the python ENV into AWS:

+Making an AWS lambda function is not too difficult but there should be instructions for that...(pending).
+## Roughly:
+1. go to aws
+2. go to lambda functions
+3. create a function
+4. select that it be a python 3.8 function
+5. add some permissions (see details below)
+6. create the function
+7. upload a zip file containing your function (provides as files in this repo, see below)
+8. you can run it like that, or make an api-gateway endpoint (and a colab to use that endpoint...optionally)

+You will also need to know how to load files into S3 (file storage in AWS).

 #### The env file is split into small parts for easier uploading and downloading.
 Follow these instructions